knpuniversity/blog/behat-symfony.md

 ```

 If you see an error like "Command not found", then install it.
 Installation, of course,
-is one of those wonderful things that varies depend on your operating system.
+is one of those wonderful things that varies depending on your operating system.

 Ok, so we have Java, Selenium and a browser with a driver!
 Next,
 open a terminal, go to wherever you put the Selenium file, and run: